Mindustry-Balancing/Mindustry-Balance-Analysis/README.md

 # Mindustry Balance Analysis
 [Made by Someone's Shadow]

 A repository made to document problem sets, mechanics, and specific analysis for referencing in suggestions, prs, or general discussion.
+A repository used in #balancing in The Official Mindustry Discord Server.

 ...It's still in the works, todos, and whatnot, so its not finished and mainly empty

 Yeah this is mostly in the works but ill try to finish it